larry-k88/PY110/study_guides/study_guide.md

 ## dict methods : keys, values, items, get, setdefault, update, pop, popitem, clear

 + `keys`
+    + Must be hashable objects (otherwise TypeError)
+    + Avoid using floats as keys (issues with floating-point precision)
     + Isolates the keys which can then be transitioned into a list/tuple
     + The returned object is dynamic - it changes if the keys are changed: